The concern many parents have about their children is the progress of their speech development.

 Those babbling sounds are actually a form of communication!

-Pick up one of these 15 best books for speech development and get reading!
+Pick up one of these 15 best books for speech therapy and development!

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you click on them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.